 Review: OM System / Olympus M.Zuiko Digital ED 150-400mm f/4.5 TC1.25x IS PRO

-Before we begin, I want to disclose that this lens was loaned to me by OM System Netherlands—kudos to them for their outstanding service.
-They had no input in this review, nor did they preview it before publication.
-Everything you're about to read is based entirely on my own hands-on experience, built on years of working with a wide range of telephoto lenses.
-Over the past few weeks, I’ve put this lens through its paces, shooting several thousand images in the field.
-Let's dive in.
+Before we begin, I want to disclose that this lens was loaned to me by OM SYSTEM Netherlands.
+A big thanks to them for their outstanding service and support.
+They had no input in this review and did not preview it prior to publication.
+Everything you read here is based entirely on my own field experience, built up over years of working with a wide range of telephoto lenses.

-Build Quality – ★★★★☆ (4/5)
+Build Quality – ★★★★★ (5/5)

-Nikon Z 180-600mm f5.6-6.3 vs Olympus/OM-system M.Zuiko Digital ED 150-400mm f/4.5 TC1.25x IS PRO
+Nikon Z 180-600mm f5.6-6.3 vs Olympus/OM-system M.Zuiko Digital ED 150-400mm f/4.5 TC1.25x IS PRO size comparison

 Handling – ★★★★½ (4.5/5)